Skip to search Skip to content

 Consent Forms

-The Consent Form pattern is generally used in onboarding scenarios.
+The consent form pattern is generally used in onboarding scenarios.
 It stores a digital record of the user's understanding and permission of the terms of an event, activity, or service that will be performed by the application.
-Consent form in compact width (left) and regular width (right) Anatomy A: Navigation Bar The Navigation Bar contains [...]
+Consent form in compact width (left) and regular width (right) Anatomy A. Navigation Bar The navigation bar contains [...]

 Category: Patterns